exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 ./exaslct build --flavor-path=<path-to-flavor> --goal <build-stage>
 ```

-If you want to build several different build-stages at once, you can repeat the --goal option.
+If you want to build several build-stages at once, you can repeat the `--goal` option.

 The following build-stage are currently available: